Andrew Harwood, MS LLPC

 upd.
 2026

-• nervous system regulation before cognitive analysis
+• nervous system regulation before deeper analysis

-• understanding symptoms as adaptive responses
+• understanding symptoms as adaptive responses rather than personal failures

-• honoring cultural, spiritual, and relational contexts
+• honoring cultural, spiritual, relational, and identity-based experiences.

-• reducing pressure to perform healing “correctly”Body-centered approaches such as polyvagal-informed work and somatic practices help us listen to what your nervous system has been carrying.Healing is not about overriding your body — it’s about learning to hear what it has been trying to communicate.
+• reducing pressure to "heal correctly" or perform wellness.Body-centered approaches such as polyvagal-informed work and somatic practices help us listen to what your nervous system has been carrying.
+Hakomi-informed therapy adds mindful, compassionate exploration of the body’s responses, emotions, and unconscious beliefs — helping us work with patterns rather than against them.Healing is not about overriding your body — it’s about learning to hear what it has been trying to communicate.

 I most often support adults navigating:• Complex trauma or CPTSD